Community Based Acute Treatment

 About Our Program

-The Franciscan Hospital for Children CBAT Unit strives to serve children and youth experiencing complex behavioral and emotional problems by encompassing hope and everyday skills to the children and youth, their families, and communities in an unlocked, structured and therapeutic environment.
+The Franciscan Hospital for Children CBAT Unit strives to serve children and youth experiencing complex behavioral and emotional problems by encouraging hope and promoting everyday skills to the children and youth, their families, and communities in an unlocked, structured and therapeutic environment.

 Our Core Values